 Arginine has been studied as a treatment for many more conditions.
 They include dementia, hypertension, cancer, male infertility, diabetes, and obesity.
 But the results have been inconclusive.
 More research needs to be done.

 Arginine has become a popular supplement in the U.S. However, most people seem to have enough arginine in their bodies already.
 They might not get much benefit from supplements.

 How much arginine should you take?

 There is no standard dose of arginine.
 Studies have used different amounts for different conditions.
-One common dosage is 2 to 3 grams three times a day.
+One common dosage is 2 to 3 grams three times a day, although lower and higher doses have also been studied.
 The safety of long-term arginine supplement use is not clear.
 Ask your doctor for advice.